legobitlego/PRC-520/README.md

 type

-The last digit of the hash value generated when minting as type, 36 types in total(0-9, A-Z)
+The last digit of the hash value generated when minting as type, 16 types in total

 hash